 - 2.1 As a corporate parent of children in care the Council has a special responsibility for their well being.
 Like any good parent the Council should put its own children first.
-That means being a powerful advocate for them to ensure that their needs are met in the best way possible. - 2.2 In terms of corporate parenting there are particular obstacles that may prevent children in care from achieving their full potential against the five key dimensions identified in 'Every Child Matters'.
+That means being a powerful advocate for them to ensure that their needs are met in the best way possible. - 2.2 In terms of corporate parenting there are particular obstacles that may prevent children in care from achieving their full potential against the five key dimensions identified in "Every Child Matters".
 As corporate parents we must ensure that we have an accurate picture of what our children in care need and where there is work to be done to improve outcomes.
-This will always require a partnership between agencies and departments. - 2.3 The creation of a formal corporate parenting strategy will strengthen the already good arrangements that we have in the City.
-The proposal to create a Children in Care Board along similar lines to those for the Local Safeguarding Children's Board should ensure that sufficient attention and action is brought to bear for the City's children in care. - 2.4 The strategy also formalises the arrangements by which agencies and departments hear what children in care have to say about the services they receive and the issues that affect their lives.
-As an Authority we have a good track record in the area of 'Making a Positive Contribution', where in our last APA we were rated as outstanding.
-It is important that our Corporate Parenting strategy reinforces the arrangements we already have in place for consulting with Children in Care.

-2.5 The presentation of the draft Corporate Parenting Strategy for Derby to this Commission is part of the wider expectation that we will consult widely on this.
-Our intention is to complete this work by June and to bring the finalised strategy back for approval with a planned implementation date of September 2009.
-The draft strategy is attached as Appendix 2 to this report.
+This will always require a partnership between agencies and departments. - 2.3 The implementation of this formal Corporate Parenting Strategy will strengthen the already good arrangements that we have in the City.
+The proposal to create Children in care Board along similar lines to those for the Local Safeguarding Children's Board will ensure that sufficient attention and action is brought to bear for the City's children in care. - 2.4 The strategy also formalises the arrangements by which agencies and departments hear what children in care have to say about the services they receive and the issues that affect their lives.
+As an Authority we have a good track record in the area of "Making a Positive Contribution", where in our last APA we were rated as outstanding.
+It is important that we carry this through for Children in Care.
+The Children in Care Council is now in operation and is making a valuable contribution to this work. - 2.5 The draft Corporate Parenting Strategy for Derby was previously presented to this Commission as part of our wider requirement to consult.
+Further consultation has taken place with key stake holders and children and young people.
+The strategy is attached as Appendix 2 to this report.

-For more information contact: Keith Woodthorpe, Assistant Director, CYPD, 711240
+Keith Woodthorpe, Assistant Director, CYPD.